superhero/js.core/README.md

 Choose your destiny:
 ```

-As you can see, there's a menu where you can select different aid for code and coumentation generation.
+As you can see, there's a menu where you can select different aid for code and documentation generation.

 ### Problems installing globally?